pagopa/pagopa-platform-authorizer-config/README.md

-# pagopPA Platform Authorizer Configurator
+# pagoPA Platform Authorizer Configurator

 A microservice that provides a set of APIs to manage authorization records for the Authorizer system.